JeremiManaluYT/unshell/README.md

 <details>
 <summary>Reverse Encoding</summary>
 Reverse encoding simply reverses the string of the script.
-It can make the script hard to read but is easily reversible by reversing the string back.Example:
+It can make the script hard to read but is easily reversible by reversing the string back.
+  Example:
 `
 echo "dlrow olleh" | rev | sh
 `